LandOfTheRair/landoftherair.github.io/_docs/classes/warrior.md

 # Useful Commands

-At skill 7 (11 for any other class), you learn to `charge` with any weapon.
+* `charge` - at skill 7 (11 for any other class), you learn to `charge` with any weapon.
 This lets you run towards a target and hit it, instead of having to be near it.

+* `throw` - you can `throw` any item at a target.
+Some weapons return when you throw them, making them excellent candidates for ranged combat.